benwaffle/the-vala-manual/selection-statements.md

 The If Statement decides whether to execute a given statement based on the value of a boolean expression.
 There are two possible extensions to this model:

-An else clause declares that a given statement should be run if-and-only-if the condition in the the if statement fails.
+An else clause declares that a given statement should be run if-and-only-if the condition in the if statement fails.

-Any number of "else if" clauses may appear between the "if" statement and its "else" clause (if there is one.)
+Any number of "else if" clauses may appear between the "if" statement and its "else" clause (if there is one).
 These are equivalent to:

 FIXME: This doesn't work.